 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-The Squat Rack is the centerpiece of nearly every home gym.
-In the Ultimate Squat Rack Guide we cover your most asked questions on power racks and give our recommendations at various price points.
+The squat rack is the centerpiece of nearly every home gym.
+In our Ultimate Squat Rack Guide we cover your most asked questions on power racks and give our recommendations at various price points.

 The almighty power rack.
 Many a man has entered, but few have left without getting bigger, stronger, or faster.
 In this guide, our goal is to answer the questions you have on squat racks as well as provide basic recommendations from various companies.
 We have used, arguably, a wider variety of racks than anyone else in the industry.
 This includes pretty much the entire rack lines from Rogue Fitness, Rep Fitness, Titan Fitness, Sorinex, Hammer Strength, Cap Barbell, EliteFTS, Fringe Sport, and many others, including lesser-known brands like Prime Fitness.
 There are an insane amount of squat racks available for purchase today, however, not all are with your time or money.
 Let this be your ultimate squat rack guide.